The Minimum Number of $4$-Cycles in a Maximal Planar Graph with Small Number of Vertices: Proof of Theorem

 Suppose that $\delta(G)\geq4$.
 If there is a vertex of degree 9, then by Lemma \ref{ind}, $G$ contains a degree 3 vertex.
 If there is a vertex of degree 8, say $v$, then considering the $8$-cycle induced by $N(v)$, we have a vertex, say $u$, inside of the region induced by the cycle and not containing $v$.
 If the cycle is chordal, then by Lemma \ref{ind1}, there is a vertex of degree 3 in the graph.
 Otherwise, $u$ is adjacent to every vertex in $N(v)$.
-This implies that each of the 8 vertices of the cycle is of degree 4.
+This implies, that each of the 8 vertices of the cycle is of degree 4.
 Thus, $G$ has at least 8 separating 4-cycles.
-Therefore $C_4(G)\geq (3n-6)+8=32$.
-If there is a vertex of degree 7, say $v$, then considering the 7-cycle induced by $N(v)$, there will be two vertices which lie in the region bounded by the 7-cycle not containing $v$.
-Each of the vertex should be adjacent to 3 vertices of the cycle.
-Otherwise, there exist a vertex of degree 3.
+Therefore, $C_4(G)\geq (3n-6)+8=32$, where $n=10$.
+If there is a vertex of degree 7, say $v$, then considering the 7-cycle induced by $N(v)$, there will be two vertices that lie in the region bounded by the 7-cycle not containing $v$.
+Each of these vertices should be adjacent to at least $3$ vertices of the cycle.
+Otherwise, there exists a vertex of degree 3.
 Thus, there exist at least two vertices of degree 4 on the graph.
-This implies, we have at least 2 separating 4-cycles.
-Thus $C_4(G)\geq 26$.
+This implies we have at least 2 separating 4-cycles.
+Thus, $C_4(G)\geq (3n-6)+2\geq 26$, where $n=10$.